 How long does it take to publish a webpage on your site?

-Usually webpages are published within 7 days or receipt of payment and ad materials.
+Usually webpages are published within 30 days of receipt of payment and ad materials.

 Can I send the emails to the prisoners on your site?

 If the prisoner has the email feature on their page, they can receive emails.
 You must click on either the blue email icon underneath their photo or the "Send me an email" link underneath their address.

 Can I send multiple emails to the prisoners on your site?

 Some prisoners have the Basic webpage that allows only for the first message from each new prison pen pal (someone they do not already know) to be sent to them.
 Some prisoners have the Deluxe webpage that allows for all emails (including from family and friends) to be sent to them.
 Please read the "Read and agree to the following" section on the email page to determine if you can send them an email message or not.

 Can you help a prisoner to write their ad?

 Yes, CONPALS InmateConnections.com offers for purchase a helpful how-to brochure and sample ads called "How To Write A Better Pen Pal Ad."
 It is available only with the purchase of a webpage and cannot be purchased separately.
 The brochure and sample ads will be mailed to the prisoner; the prisoner can review the materials before sending their statement and photos.
 Please note that we cannot tell them what to say or write their ad for them.